nexusformat/definitions/manual/source/design.rst

     	**depends_on** attribute is the axis upon which the current axis sits.
     	If the axis sits in the same group it is just a name, if it is in another group it is a path to the dependent axis.
-    	In addition there per NeXus component a **depends_on** field which points to the data set at the head of the axis dependency chain.
+    	In addition there per beamline component a **depends_on** field which points to the data set at the head of the axis dependency chain.
+Take as an example a eulerian cradle as used on a four circle diffractometer.
+Such a cradle has a dependency chain of phi:chi:rotation_angle.
+Then the depends_on fieldin NXsample  would have the value phi.

 This sounds complicated.
 An example may help to clarify this.
 The example is the encoding for a :index:`eulerian